 When I first started out with my business there was only really one or two people growing flowers for weddings in the UK.
 Now 8 years on and there are flower farmer florists all over the country, I imagine in every county, in varying degrees of growing their own to supporting British growers.
 That is just SO incredibly exciting, especially if you a bride-to-be.

 As it’s British Flowers Week I wanted to do a mini showcase of how you can have British flowers for your wedding all year round, it’s just about embracing seasonality and celebrating the wonderful blooms being grown in this country.
-So coming up over the rest of the week will be a post dedicated to each season and a snapshot of the kinds of beautiful seasonal British flowers you could choose for your wedding.
+So coming up over the rest of the week will be a post dedicated to each season (links below) and a snapshot of the kinds of beautiful seasonal British flowers you could choose for your wedding.

 As a long time supporter I wanted to dig through my archives and share some of the great posts we’ve previously featured that are full of seasonal flower inspiration and ideas.